Galactic Empire: Imperial High Command

 The Emperor leaves the actual martial management to Imperial High Command (IHC), a central command structure that notably coordinates the Galactic Empire's war effort.
-The cabinet enjoys much power within the government's hierarchy, being responsible for: sanctioning weapons programs (such as the TIE Defender project), supervising the armed forces, forming strategies and organizing expansionary or pacification campaigns.
-Despite this, Imperial High Command was unable to take any serious action against rebel sympathizers with allies in the Imperial Senate.
-The group works closely with the Council of Moffs and notifies the Imperial Ruling Council on important developments.
-Imperial High Command's overseer is Darth Vader - also a Sith Lord - who relentlessly pursues the fledging Rebel Alliance, in addition to quelling insurgencies and purging the last of the Jedi Order.
-As Emperor Palpatine's second-in-command, Vader is treated with almost the same deference as his master and has his personal battalion and armada- the 501st Legion and "Death Squadron", respectively - at his beck and call.
+The cabinet enjoys much power within the government's hierarchy, being responsible for sanctioning weapons programs (such as the TIE Defender project), supervising the armed forces, forming strategies and organizing expansionary or pacification campaigns.
+Despite this, the IHC was unable to take any serious action against rebel sympathizers with allies in the Imperial Senate.
+The group works closely with the Council of Moffs and notifies the IHC on important developments.
+The Imperial High Command's overseer is Darth Vader, who relentlessly pursues the fledgling Rebel Alliance, in addition to quelling insurgencies and purging the last of the Jedi Order.
+As Emperor Palpatine's second-in-command, Vader is treated with almost the same deference as his master and has his personal battalion and armadathe 501st Legion and "Death Squadron", respectivelyat his beck and call.

 Imperial High Command maintained a number of subdivisions, each charged with directing the naval, ground and intelligence assets of the Imperial Military.
-The most important of these were the Joint Chiefs, an executive group of senior officers who advised both the Emperor and the Commander-in-Chief on all martial-related matters.
+The most important of these were the Joint Chiefs, an executive group of senior officers who advised both the Emperor and the Commander-in-Chief on all military-related matters.
 Other members included the Grand Admirals, a cadre of the 12 highest-ranking naval officers that helmed large Imperial fleets and policed Imperial Space; Grand Admiral Thrawn, the commander of the 7th Fleet, is the most famous of their number.